tonylintingyi-cpu/SCM_Analytics_Portfolio/README.md

 ## Executive Summary

-The company's delivery performance reveals a systematic fulfilment issue: **over 80% of orders experience 1–2 days of delay**, signaling operational gaps across shipping tiers.
+The company's delivery performance reveals a systematic fulfilment issue: **over 80% of orders experience 1–2 days of delay**, signalling operational gaps across shipping tiers.

 - **First Class shipping** suffers from consistent overcommitment — every order is delayed by exactly 1 day, suggesting the promised delivery window is structurally unrealistic.
 - **Second Class shipping** shows greater variability, with delays ranging from 1 to 4 days, indicating less predictable bottlenecks in the fulfilment pipeline.